Last Updated: Saturday, 04 January 2020 09:02

 Yes.
 We offer a Youth and Little Tykes program for kids from 5 to 10 years old.
 The dates and times vary from season to season.
-In the 2016-17 season the program begins with an Open House on February 3rd at 2:00 pm (optional) and runs every Saturday from 2:00 to 3:30 through March 4th.
-Registration will be posted soon under the Learn to Curl tab and is $15 for the session.
+In the 2017-18 season the program begins with an Open House on February 3rd at 2:00 pm (optional) and runs every Saturday from 2:00 to 3:30 through March 4th.
+Registration will be posted soon under the Learn to Curl tab.

 How much does it cost for a junior to start curling?

 ||Beginning in 2020, Juniors curling will run two sessions of 4 or 5 weeks.
 Cost of a 5 week session is $50

 ||Full Junior Membership for October through March or April (depending on our seasonal schedule)

 A Youth or Junior Membership includes all the Saturday Junior sessions and Instructional Leagues.

 Do we need to buy any special equipment to get started curling?

 No. We do ask at all curlers bring a pair of clean shoes to change into, particularly during inclement weather.
 Curling ice is a little different than for other ice sports so it’s very important we keep it clean.
 We have some equipment available to get you started free of charge.
 It’s included in your membership or your weekly participation fee.